-High expectations, low results for Canadians at Wimbledon
+High hopes, low results for Canadians at Wimbledon

 High expectations, low results.